Jose Altuve Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 21st in the league.
+- The Rangers pitching staff is 25th in the league with a collective 8.2 strikeouts per nine innings.

-- The Rangers have a 3.83 team ERA that ranks eighth across all league pitching staffs.
+- The Rangers have the sixth-ranked team ERA among all league pitching staffs (3.84).

-- Rangers pitchers combine to give up the eighth-fewest home runs in baseball (83 total, one per game).
+- Rangers pitchers combine to give up 84 home runs (one per game), the seventh-fewest in baseball.

-- Gray makes the start for the Rangers, his 15th of the season.
-He is 6-3 with a 2.89 ERA and 69 strikeouts in 81 2/3 innings pitched.
+- Eovaldi (9-3) is looking for his 10th victory when he takes the mound for the Rangers in his 17th start of the season.
+He's put together a 2.82 ERA in 105 1/3 innings pitched, with 101 strikeouts.

-- In his most recent outing on Saturday against the New York Yankees, the righty went five innings, allowing one earned run while surrendering three hits.
+- In his last appearance on Sunday, the right-hander went 5 2/3 innings against the New York Yankees, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.